-all® free clear laundry detergent is manufactured with no perfumes or dyes making it a good hypoallergenic choice for those with allergies, sensitive skin, and for baby laundry.
+All® free clear Laundry detergent is manufactured by the Henkel Corporation with no perfumes or dyes making it a good hypoallergenic choice for those with allergies, sensitive skin, and for baby's laundry.
 But how well does it clean and remove stains?

-all® free clear liquid detergent offers the same detergent formula as regular all® with stain lifters but is free of added fragrance or dye.
-The liquid laundry detergent can be used for pretreating stains and for all types of washable fabrics.
+All® free clear liquid detergent offers the same detergent formula as regular scented all® with stain lifters but is free of added fragrance or dye.
+The liquid laundry detergent can be used for pretreating stains and on all types of washable fabrics.
 It is effective when used in all water temperatures and is safe to use in both high-efficiency (he) washers and in standard washers.

 Product Review and Laundry Recommendations

-all® free clear liquid was tested in a home laundry situation on household laundry as well as on prestained muslin squares.
+All® free clear liquid was tested in a home laundry situation on household laundry as well as on prestained muslin squares.
 The squares were stained with ketchup, cooking oil, mud, and grass and allowed to dry.
-They were added to the regular laundry to assess all® free clear's stain removing ability in hot, warm, and cold water.
+The squares were added to the regular laundry to assess all® free clear's stain removing ability in hot, warm, and cold water.

-all® free clear simply does not have the enough of the necessary cleaning enzymes (there are none) in the formula to break apart some stains on fabrics.
+All® free clear simply does not have enough of the necessary cleaning enzymes (there are none) in the formula to break apart tough stains on fabrics.
 For light to moderate soil, the product performs well and does not cause skin irritation.

 Henkel North America

 All® laundry detergent has been available to consumers for more than 50 years in powdered form with liquid, and single-dose packets added as the line grew.
 The all product line includes several detergent formulas as well as laundry boosters, dryer sheets, and fabric softeners.